oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer.md

 #### get_relationship

-Retrieve ID of payment term record assigned to a specific customer record.
+Retrieve the ID of payment term record assigned to a specific customer record.

 #### update_relationship